Skip to content

 4. Confirm that DataKit can be accessed via docker0: curl -i http://172.17.0.1:9529/v1/ping

-DataKit installation, deployment documents see: - Guance Documentation / DataKit - TrueWatch Documentation / DataKit
+DataKit installation, deployment, and other documents can be found at: - Guance Documentation / DataKit - TrueWatch Documentation / DataKit

-Upon startup, DataFlux Func will automatically attempt to find any existing DataKit on the host network.
+When DataFlux Func starts, it will automatically attempt to find possible DataKits in the host network.

-If DataKit is successfully discovered, the system will automatically create a DataKit connector under "Connectors," eliminating the need for manual addition by users.
+If DataKit is successfully discovered, the system will automatically create its connector in the "Connectors" section, eliminating the need for manual addition by the user.

-In certain situations, DataFlux Func may fail to automatically detect DataKit, such as:
+In some cases, DataKit Func cannot automatically detect DataKit, such as:

-• DataFlux Func starts before DataKit is installed
+• DataFlux Func started before DataKit was installed

-• DataKit is not properly configured, preventing DataFlux Func from connecting to the local DataKit
+• DataKit was not correctly configured, causing DataFlux Func to fail connecting to the local DataKit

-• DataKit configuration has been modified, such as using a non-default port
+• DataKit configuration has been changed, such as using a non-default port

-• Need to connect to DataKit on another server
+• The DataKit to be connected resides on another server

 Option Example Value Description

-ID datakit Used later for obtaining the operation object via DFF.CONN('{Connector ID}')
+ID datakit Used for subsequent operations with DFF.CONN('{Connector ID}')

-Host 172.17.0.1 Since DataFlux Func runs in Docker, fill in the address of docker0 here for accessing DataKit on the host.
+Host 172.17.0.1 Since DataFlux Func runs in Docker, enter the address of docker0 here to access DataKit on the host.

-If DataKit is on a network location, enter the actual domain name or IP
+If DataKit is on a network location, enter the actual domain or IP

-Port 9529 If you changed the default listening port of DataKit, fill in the actual listening port here
+Port 9529 If you have changed the default listening port of DataKit, then enter the actual listening port here

 Protocol HTTP Normal HTTP is sufficient.

-If your DataKit is deployed on a network location with a domain and certificate, fill in accordingly
+If your DataKit is deployed in a network location with a domain and certificate, fill in accordingly

-Do not change it to mysql or other already existing inputs to avoid confusion
+Do not change it to mysql or similar inputs that already exist to avoid confusion

 3. Writing Code to Operate DataKit

-After creating the DataKit connector, you can operate DataKit within the code:
+After creating the DataKit connector, you can operate DataKit in the code:

 Python